Stream to the Akamai HD network from Wowza Streaming Engine

 6. Click Create to configure a stream with the specified settings.

-7. After Akamai provisions the stream, view its details by clicking on the stream name on the Media Services Live page in Luna Control Center.
-You'll need this information when you create the live application in Wowza Streaming Engine that sends the stream to the Akamai destination.
+7. After Akamai provisions the stream, view its details by clicking the stream name on the Media Services Live page in Luna Control Center.
+You need this information when you create the live application in Wowza Streaming Engine that sends the stream to the Akamai destination.

 Create a stream in MSL 3